captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## CREON:
-I will not change.
+I will not change my mind.
 No matter how much money changes hands.

+---

+[sound of gulping drink]

 ---